Products of Euclidean metrics and applications to proximity questions among curves: Polygonal Curves

-For any query curve $Q$, we create all possible combinations of $l,A,B$ and we perform one query per ANN data structure.
+For any query curve $Q$, we create all possible point sequences (all possible $Q_Ts$) and we perform one query per ANN data structure.
 We report the best answer.
 The probability that the building of one of the $\leq (4\e)^{m+1}$ data structures is not successful is less than $1/2$ due to a union bound. \end{proof}

-We now investigate applications of the above results, to the ANN problem for some popular distance functions for curves.
+We now investigate applications of the above results to the ANN problem, for certain popular distance functions for curves.
+We remark that in the following complexity bounds, we make use of an overestimation of the bound provided by Theorem \ref{Tanncurves}.
+In particular we use the term $2^{4m}$ instead of $(4e)^m$, for brevity.

 \paragraph*{Discrete Fr\'{e}chet Distance.} DFD is naturally included in the distance class of Definition~\ref{Ddist} for $p=\infty$.
 However, Theorem~\ref{Tanncurves} is valid only when $p$ is bounded.
 To overcome this issue, $p$ is set to a suitable large value.